S-unya/zero-context/src/pages/blog/TriangleOfForces.md

 Nevertheless, both the type of application we make and the tooling to make it are changing; there are new ways of writing CSS and new ways of constructing web apps, amongst other things.

-## CSS-in-JS, a new kind of foot gun :footprints: :gun:
+## CSS-in-JS, a new kind of foot gun 🦶🔫

 "CSS-in-JS" is a catch all term to describe a number of approaches to, what I think of as a natural evolution of CSS that was driven by tooling, pre/post processing and the move towards "componentizing" UI such as React and Custom Components.
 The different CSS-in-JS libraries deal with this new way of creating content for the web in their own ways, but they all try to solve the one big issue - name-spacing styles to a specific "atom" of UI so as to entirely obviate global scope and style clashes.
 To give an idea of how popular the idea is, [here is what the ecosystem looked like a couple of years back](https://github.com/MicheleBertoli/css-in-js).
 These days there are some clear favourites, but the picture is still as broad.